AWattNY/Cracking-The-Coding-Interview/README.md

 ![alt](https://user-images.githubusercontent.com/20860228/28757980-a1f5c812-7543-11e7-9abc-bd6801d121ea.png)
-<h2>My Javascript Solutions to Cracking The Coding Interview </h2>
+## My Javascript Solutions to Cracking The Coding Interview
-<h4>These are my Solutions to some of Cracking the Coding Interview Problems complete with Tests using Karma - Mocha - Chai </h4>
+# These are my Solutions to some of Cracking the Coding Interview Problems complete with Tests using Karma - Mocha - Chai <h2>Installation</h2>
-<h2>Installation</h2>
 <code> $ npm install</code>
 <h2>Run Tests</h2>
 <code> $ npm test</code>